tc39/notes/es6/2012-07/july-24.md

 (return to existing draft semantics of arraylike — [Cannot be both iterable and array-like])

-Array.from:
-- Will have array-like protocol, now iterable
-- Will always return a copy

 Array.from should… (this is a change to current specification)
   1. Attempt to use the iterable protocol, if cannot…
   2. Fall back to using Array-like protocol
+  3. Always return a copy

 (Filed: https://bugs.ecmascript.org/show_bug.cgi?id=588)